Bobby Meacham: Professional coaching career

+On February 3, 2026 the Hartford Yard Goats made an announcement that a new manager was hired for the 2026 season.
+It was later revealed that Meacham was promoted within the Rockies organization to Field Coordinator.

 Personal life

 Meacham and his wife, Gari, have three children.
 His mother was born in Kingston, Jamaica.
 The Meachams gained notoriety in 1985 when Yankees manager Billy Martin and owner George Steinbrenner attempted to refuse to give Meacham a day off to witness the birth of his first child.